EdzonAG/dotfiles-manjaro/README.md

 # Dotfiles & Configs Manjaro Gnome
 ## Description
-My personal desktop setup on manjaro gnome, terminal extensions and other.
+My personal desktop setup on Manjaro Gnome, terminal, gnome extensions and other.

 ## Instalation
 Clone the repository on your pc with